 So this just happens.
 It’s out of your direct control.
 And it sucks.
-Having your thinking, your inner critic, telling ‘you won’t be able to do shit’.
-Awfully demotivating.
+Having your thoughts telling you demotivating shit like:

 These thoughts stem from your limiting beliefs.
 Setting you up for failure.
 Nothing is decided yet!
-But being stuck in this thought pattern ensures you won’t have a good time.
+But being stuck in these thought patterns ensure you won’t have a good time.
 Let’s change the way thoughts pop up like that.

 In the soup, relative quantity determines the chance of a certain ingredient floating up.
 There is a lot of onion in the soup – you see lots of onion at the surface.
 Pick up the onions throw ’em out.
 Replace them with meatballs.
 Voila, you will see more meatballs popping to the surface.

 It’s time to change the ingredients in your mind.
 You can’t change what pops up in your mind.
 But you can change what you do with your thoughts.
 And what you put back in the bowl.